dabamos/dmpack/README.md

 $ gfortran -I/opt/include/dmpack -o example example.f90 /opt/lib/libdmpack.a
 ```

+The directory containing the **DMPACK** module files is passed through argument
+`-I`.
 Depending on which parts of the **DMPACK** library are used by third-party
-applications, additional shared libraries have to be linked.
-The directory
+applications, additional shared libraries have to be linked:
-containing the **DMPACK** module files is passed through argument `-I`.

 | Module          | Libraries           | Linker Libraries                                  |
 |-----------------|---------------------|---------------------------------------------------|